lindseylew/florida-accountability-dbt/README.md

 **A dbt & DuckDB case study in analytical modeling limits and responsible ML decision-making**

 ## Project Overview
-This project builds a standardized, test-driven analytics pipelinefor Florida state school accountability data and evaluates the feasibility of predicting graduation-rate risk using structured performance signals.
+This project builds a standardized, test-driven analytics pipeline for Florida state school accountability data and evaluates the feasibility of predicting graduation-rate risk using structured performance signals.

 While the original goal included developing a predictive model, analysis revealed that downstream accountability metrics (e.g., letter grades and year-over-year grade changes) largely saturate predictive signal.
 Rather than forcing model complexity, the project documents where and why modeling stops being useful, and what conditions would be required to justify escalation to machine learning.

+---

+## Key Findings
+- Letter grade transitions and accountability metrics explain most variance in graduation-rate risk.
+- Rule-based baselines perform similarly to logistic regression.
+- Downstream accountability features saturate predictive signal.
+- As a result, increased model complexity would not materially improve decision usefulness.

+---

+## Skills Demonstrated
+- Analytical data pipeline design using dbt and DuckDB
+- SQL-based feature engineering for structured datasets
+- Data validation and testing using dbt tests
+- Baseline model evaluation and diagnostic logistic regression
+- Responsible machine learning decision frameworks
+- Reproducible analytics workflows using Git and Python

 ---